-- The Horseheads district ranks third among the 40 districts in the Binghamton/Elmira area according to the Buffalo-area publication Business First. - Horseheads High School was included in the 2015 AP[®] Honor Roll for maintaining excellence and increasing opportunities. - Horseheads art students earn more Scholastic Art Awards than any other district in the region, including several best in show awards each year. - Horseheads was one of just five districts chosen nationally to pilot the Harmony Bridge program in 2015.
+- Horseheads High School was included in the 2015 AP® Honor Roll for maintaining excellence and increasing opportunities. - Horseheads art students earn more Scholastic Art Awards than any other district in the region, including several American Vision best in show awards each year. - Horseheads was one of just five districts chosen nationally to pilot the Harmony Bridge program in 2015.
 The program, which connects students to senior citizens through music, continues today. - Our athletic program consistently earns Scholar-Athlete status as well as sectional and regional championships.
 Each year, several student-athletes continue on to participate at the college level. - Our schools have strong community partnerships with charitable organizations, career development groups, cultural and environmental agencies, and more.